plone/training/docs/plone-deployment/project-edit.md

 1. Open the Start Menu and search for **Notepad**.
    Right-click on it and choose **Run as administrator**.
    If Windows asks if you want the application to make changes to the system, click **Yes**.
-   (If you don’t open Notepad as an administrator, you won’t be able to modify the `hosts` file.)
+   (If you don't open Notepad as an administrator, you won't be able to modify the `hosts` file.)

 2. In Notepad, click **File » Open**.
    Then navigate to the following folder: